pinf-it/inf/README.md

   * Supports [codeblock.js](https://github.com/0ink/codeblock.js)
   * Great compile target
   * Default `inf.pinf.it` vocabulary and components for bootstrapping simple projects
-  * Export resolved `inf` component structure and mapped invocation relationships along with optimized invocation handlers to JavaScript
   * Extendable via plugins
   * Comments
   * Unix CLI interface via `inf`
   * Browserifyable
   * Heavily tested
+  * NodeJS API interface
   * TODO:
+    * Export resolved `inf` component structure and mapped invocation relationships along with optimized invocation handlers to JavaScript
     * Layerable
-    * NodeJS API interface
     * Highly optimized runtime structure (RTNamespace)

 ### Limitations

-  * Cannot merge two `inf.json` files by overlaying them.
-Use inheritance and runtime customization.
+  * Cannot merge two `inf.json` files by merging them.
+Use inheritance and runtime customization instead.
+Overlaying is planned.
   * Cannot use `JSON.parse()` for `inf.json` files as duplicate keys are dropped unless duplicate keys are suffixed with `+<unique>`.
 Assumes order of keys is preserved.
   * Parsing large instruction files that reference many Components may be slow but the resulting runtime structure (RTNamespace) is fast and small as long as the RTComponents are also optimized.
   * The instructions in an `inf.json` file can be hard to follow.
 To provide clarity follow a Vocabulary/Schema/Convention for aliases or generate `inf` instructions from a higher level abstraction that matches your domain model more closely ([ccjson](https://github.com/ccjson/ccjson.nodejs) is an example that can generate `inf.js` files as well as represent its runtime structure using RTNamespace & RTComponent).